 The NBA is the only other professional league that offers comparable betting options to NFL football.
-The high-scoring and sometimes lopsided nature of the game means spread betting is a popular choice, along with all the options that go along with that, like teasers.
+The high-scoring and sometimes lopsided nature of the game mean spread betting is a popular choice, along with all the multiple bet options that go along with that, like teasers.

 |Utah Jazz||+13 (-110)|

 |Golden State Warriors||-13 (-110)|

 Basketball spreads don’t see as much line movement as their football counterparts because they’re not available for as long and because less money is bet on the NBA.